theupdateframework/taps/tap7.md

 ### Setting Up a TUF Implementation to Work with the Tool
-Suppose a developer is interested in adopting TUF and wants to verify that his Python implementation is compliant with the specification.
+Suppose a developer is interested in adopting TUF and wants to verify that his Python implementation is conformant with the specification.
 He can begin by creating a script that accepts input metadata and, when certain attacks are present, exits with the return codes defined in this TAP.
 The script can simply be an interface, or wrapper, to the developer's actual Python